jooray/nutband/README.md

 ### macOS

-To build using buildozer on macOS you need to perform the following commands first:
+To build an Android or iOS app using buildozer on macOS you need to perform the following commands first:

 ``` bash
 brew install libffi